 All of these and more landmarks are visible on your croquis or template

-If you create your fashion flat sketches using one of these templates similar to mine, they will come out narrow– because a body or garment that looks the way we see it when we look at it on the street or model– is narrower than reality.
+using one of these templates similar to mine, they will come out “narrow”– because a body or garment that looks the way we see it when we look at it on the street or model– is narrower than reality.

-All of the ashion flat sketches above were created using a flat doll or croquis template.
+All of the fashion flat sketches above were created using a flat doll or croquis template.
 The sketches below were created using measurements.

 Notice that the human is cylindrical/round/deep, and a garment that is lying flat has nothing to wrap around.